barumau/pandunia/pol/pol-pandunia.md

 być obok - a late
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
 być przeciw - kontra
-być wycentrowanym, być w środku - a jong
+być wycentrowanym, być w środku - a zong
 bóbr - bibre
 bóg, bóstwo - dee
 bąk, bączek - rota vanu gi